-Clothes Line Project (annual campus activity).
-Shirts designed by students were displayed during Sexual Assault Awareness Month (April) in the Union, Counseling and Health, Residence Life, Rose Hall, Studio Arts, American Intercultural Center, Kress Center and Res Life to bear witness to the survivors as well as the victims of the war against women.
-New posters were developed to explain the project and increase awareness which included bystander tips and resources.
-Talking points were also given to the Student Ambassadors to use on campus tours.
+Denim Day/Clothes Line Project (annual campus activity).
+Jeans and T-shirts designed by students were displayed during Sexual Assault Awareness Month (April) in the Union to bear witness to the survivors as well as the victims of the war against women.
+Bystander tips and resources were also posted.

 Walk a Mile in Her Shoes Event (annual community event in downtown Green Bay).
-Students, staff member and alumni walked the event.
+Students, staff members and alumni walked the event.
 This was a playful opportunity where participants walk a mile in high heel shoes to raise awareness of the impact of sexualize violence against women.
 Proceeds from the event went to the Local Sexual Assault Center and the Golden House for Domestic Violence.